elerch/aws-sdk-for-zig/README.md

 * Implement timeouts and other TODO's in the code
 * Switch to aws-c-cal upstream once [PR for full static musl build support is merged](https://github.com/awslabs/aws-c-cal/pull/89)
   (see Dockerfile)
-* Move to compiler on tagged release (hopefully 0.8.1) (new 2021-05-29.
-I will proceed in this order unless I get other requests)
 * Implement [AWS restXml protocol](https://awslabs.github.io/smithy/1.0/spec/aws/aws-restxml-protocol.html).
   Includes S3.
 Total service count 4.
 This may be blocked due to the same issue as EC2.
 * Implement [AWS EC2 query protocol](https://awslabs.github.io/smithy/1.0/spec/aws/aws-ec2-query-protocol.html).